Xi Jinping’s Empire of Tedium

 These sentiments are very much in keeping with the emollient style of The East is Read as a whole: thoughtful opinion including softball suggestions to the powers that be that is punctilious in avoiding the Giant Pandas in the room.

-In Wang’s account of ‘paradigm shifts’, it is as though the vast guerrilla war waged by netizens against the party-state that has raged unabated for nearly three decades rages simply didn’t exist.
-In Wang’s world it appears as there is no Great Firewall; there is no mention of VPNs and their bumpy history; nor any mention of the negative impact of the shuttering of Chinese databases and academic content to the outside world.
+In Wang’s account of ‘paradigm shifts’, it is as though the vast guerrilla war waged by netizens against the party-state that has raged unabated for nearly three decades simply doesn’t exist.
+In Wang’s world it appears as there is no Great Firewall; there is no mention of VPNs and their bumpy history; nor is there any mention of the negative impact of the shuttering of Chinese databases and academic content to the outside world.
 Sidestepped too is the issue of whether the chokehold that the party-state maintains over the free flow of information has an impact on Chinese innovation.
-Of course, ignored also is the exponential growth of the integrated digital surveillance state and the secretive world of ‘internet privilege’ 網絡特權 that allows some members of the Party nomenklatura, as well as economists, scientists, and others, priority access to the global internet.
-To delve into such topics, Wang Qinfen and the editors of The East is Read, would have to abandon the permissible and venture into the vast realm of the unsayable.
-For some observations on these topics, see ‘You are garlic chives!’ — Trisolarans, Burn Book and China’s Men in Black, 20 April 2024.
+Of course, ignored also is the exponential growth of the integrated digital surveillance state and the secretive world of ‘internet privilege’ 網絡特權 that allows some members of the Party nomenklatura, as well as economists, scientists, the wealthy, well-connected and others, priority access to the global internet.
+To delve into such topics, Wang Qinfen and the editors of The East is Read, would have to abandon the permissible and venture into the vast, and treacherous, realm of the unsayable.
+(For some observations on these topics, see ‘You are garlic chives!’ — Trisolarans, Burn Book and China’s Men in Black, 20 April 2024.)

 The rules are simple: they lie to us, we know they’re lying, they know we know they’re lying but they keep lying anyway, and we keep pretending to believe them.